First ascent of the Matterhorn: Background and preparations

 In the summer of 1860, Edward Whymper, an athletic, twenty-year-old British artist, visited the Alps for the first time.
 He had been hired by a London publisher to make sketches and engravings of the scenic mountains along the border of Switzerland and Italy.
-He was soon interested in mountaineering and decided to attempt the yet unconquered Matterhorn.
+He soon became interested in mountaineering and decided to attempt the yet unconquered Matterhorn.
 Whymper soon found that Jean-Antoine Carrel, an Italian guide from the Valtournanche, had attempted to be the first to reach the summit of the Matterhorn since 1857.
-In the years 1861–1865 both made several attempts by the south-west ridge together but became progressively rivals, according to Whymper because Carrel patriotically believed that a native Italian like himself and not an Englishman like Whymper should be the first to set foot on the summit.
+Between 1861 and 1865, both made several attempts by the south-west ridge together but became progressively rivals, according to Whymper because Carrel patriotically believed that a native Italian like himself and not an Englishman like Whymper should be the first to set foot on the summit.

 In 1865, Whymper, weary of the defeats he had sustained on the southwest ridge, tried a new way.
 The stratification of the rocks on the east face seemed to him favourable, and the slope not excessive.
 His plan of attack was complicated: a huge rock couloir, the base of which lies on the Italian side below the Breuiljoch, on the little Matterhorn glacier, would be ascended to a point high up on the Furggen ridge; from there, traversing the east face of the mountain, he meant to reach the Hörnli (north-east) ridge and follow it to the summit.
-However, when this route was attempted, the mountain discharged an avalanche of stone upon the climbers, and the ascent failed.
+However, when this route was attempted, an avalanche of stone caused the ascent to fail.
 His guides refused to make any further attempts by this route.